NexMirror/Kallithea/docs/usage/performance.rst

     Tweak beaker cache settings in the ini file.
 The actual effect of that is questionable.

-2. Switch from sqlite to postgres or mysql
+2. Switch from SQLite to PostgreSQL or MySQL

-    sqlite is a good option when having a small load on the system.
-But due to locking issues with sqlite, it is not recommended to use it for larger deployments.
-Switching to mysql or postgres will result in an immediate performance increase.
+    SQLite is a good option when having a small load on the system.
+But due to locking issues with SQLite, it is not recommended to use it for larger deployments.
+Switching to MySQL or PostgreSQL will result in an immediate performance increase.
 A tool like SQLAlchemyGrate_ can be used for migrating to another database platform.

 3. Scale Kallithea horizontally

-    Scaling horizontally can give huge performance increases when dealing with large traffic (large amount of users, CI servers etc).
+    Scaling horizontally can give huge performance benefits when dealing with large amounts of traffic (many users, CI servers, etc.).
 Kallithea can be scaled horizontally on one (recommended) or multiple machines.
 In order to scale horizontally you need to do the following: